Eskilstuna-kommun/Geouttag/README.md

 Geouttag is only used without any other plugins so the functionality can not be guaranteed if such use.
 (It autostarts and claims the mouse cursor and cannot be turned off)

+Layers in the map meant to be exportable via this plugin can be indicated via a `geouttag: true` prop.
+These layers share a configuration, including export formats, possible via wfs, as well as an FME Flow workspace.

 #### Example usage of Geouttag as plugin
 The plugin can be loaded like this in an html-file:
 ```html